drmathias/developmomentum/src/input/blog/building_a_web_farm_with_docker_and_raspberry_pi.md

 Server=192.168.1.180;Port=3306;Database=DatabaseName;Uid=DatabaseUser;Pwd=DatabaseUserPassword;SslMode=Preferred;
 ```

-Get the Docker Compose file on to your Pi and run ```docker-compose up``` to create and start a container.
+Get the Docker Compose file on to your Pi and run `docker-compose up` to create and start a container.
 You are now able to connect to your database server and run SQL commands.

 ## Setting up a load balancer

 ### LetsEncrypt Nginx

 Generating an SSL certificate for your website can be automated by Certbot, which generates a certificate issued by LetsEncrypt.
 This can be run in a container, although unfortunately the official Certbot image does not support ARM.
 There is an alternative using Docker.
 LinuxServer community maintains an [image](https://hub.docker.com/r/linuxserver/letsencrypt/) for an Nginx server with Certbot running.
 As there is a little bit of configuration to do, using Docker Compose makes setting this up much easier.

+<?# highlight yaml ?>

 ```yaml
 version: "3"